-The US has been a popular destination for higher studies for quite a few years now.
-However, Canada is fast catching up as a similarly well-suited country for international students to pursue their education.
+America has been a very popular destination for higher education for a while now.
+However, Canada is fast catching up as a similar, well-suited country for foreign students to pursue their higher studies.

 As a result, many students, especially in India, are faced with the tough decision about which country they should pick.

-Before choosing a particular place for higher education, it is important to keep in mind certain criteria like eligibility, cost of education, future opportunities, etc.
+Before choosing a particular place for higher education, it is important to keep in mind certain determining factors like criteria for eligibility, cost of education and living, potential for career, etc.

 In this article, we cover all the major pros and cons of studying in Canada and the US, along with everything else one needs to know before applying to universities in either country.

-The cost of education in America is the biggest deterrent for international students.
+The cost of education in the US is the biggest deterrent for international students.
 On average, a degree in America costs about 33,215 USD per annum.

-This is a huge financial investment and can require students to take student loans in order to be able to afford their education.
+This is a huge financial investment for anyone.
+Students often need to take student loans in order to be able to afford their higher studies in America.

-Canadian universities are financially more viable for international students, since they cost much less than American universities, with average cost of education being about 23,300 USD per annum.
+Canadian universities are financially more suitable for international students, since they cost much less than American universities, with average cost of education being about 23,300 USD per annum.

-Furthermore, the overall cost of living in Canada is much lower than that in the US, which can help offset the cost of education.
+Furthermore, the overall cost of living in Canada is much lower than that in the US, which can help reduce the overall financial burden on the student.

-Both the US and Canada require students to complete 12 years of education and appear for the SAT for undergraduate admissions.
+Both America and Canada require students to complete 12 years of education and appear for the SAT for undergraduate admissions.

-While the criteria for undergraduate admissions is similar for both countries, there is a difference in admission criteria for Post-graduate degrees.
+While the criteria for undergraduate admissions is similar for both countries, the criteria for post-graduate degrees differs a bit.

 Canadian universities generally focus on a student’s GPA and their IELTS and TOEFL scores.
-They do not necessarily require students to appear for the GMAT or GRE.
+Appearing for the GMAT or GRE is not always mandatory.

 This means that getting into Canadian universities is easier and less complicated than getting admission in American universities.